claesgill/azure_ml_workshop/README.md

 ```

 ## Clean up
-When you are finished with the workshop it is important that you shut down all compute instances and compute clusters since this is a pay-as-you-go service.
+When you are finished with the workshop it is important that you shut down all compute instances and compute clusters since this is a pay-as-you-go service :money_with_wings:

 1. In [Azure ML studio](https://ml.azure.com/), navigate to the **Compute** page and on the **Compute instances** tab choose your compute instanse and click **Stop** to shut it down.
 2. In [Azure ML studio](https://ml.azure.com/), navigate to the **Compute** page and on the **Compute clusters** tab choose your compute instanse and click **Stop** to shut it down.